 If you or a loved one has suffered a personal injury as the result of a SEPTA accident a Philadelphia SEPTA accident lawyer can help you recover compensation for your harms and losses.

 The Southeastern Pennsylvania Transportation Authority (SEPTA) provides public transportation services to millions of people in Philadelphia as well as Bucks, Chester, Delaware and Montgomery County each year.
 SEPTA services include buses, subways, elevated train (“El”), trackless trolleys, trolleys, regional rail and paratransit vehicles.
 SEPTA also provides regional rail service to New Jersey and Delaware.
-Although relatively uncommon, when accidents and collisions involving mass transit vehicles do occur they frequently cause debilitating injuries to passengers, pedestrians, and other motorists.
-SEPTA accidents may result in unexpected medical bills, time off work and other devastating losses.
+When accidents and collisions involving mass transit vehicles do occur they frequently cause debilitating injuries to passengers, pedestrians, and other motorists.
+A Philadelphia SEPTA accident lawyer can help the injured party or surviving loved ones pursue a claim.

 Thousands of people are injured each year in SEPTA bus crashes.
 The operators of SEPTA buses, trolleys, and paratransit vehicles are required to follow the same rules of the road as other vehicles.
 Moreover, as a common carrier, the law requires SEPTA bus operators to use the highest degree of care.
 If a bus driver fails to exercise the highest degree of care and someone is injured, SEPTA may be held liable.

 Whether your injury occurred due to a collision with another vehicle, a bus striking a pedestrian or under other circumstances, the Philadelphia SEPTA accident attorney you hire may make all the difference in your claim.
 Personal injury attorney, Brent Wieand, has years of experience getting compensation for clients injured in SEPTA bus accidents.
 He offers a free and confidential legal consultation to people injured in SEPTA accidents.